Wisconsin Republicans mull limiting governor-elect’s power

 “There’s some obligation on a governor in that situation to not just be a partisan player anymore and be a protector of the office, and I hope the governor does that,” Doyle said.
 “I think that’s how many governors would see it.
 You’re no longer just a party operative, you’re somebody who has to look at the bigger picture.”

 The lame duck session, which legislative leaders called at Walker’s request during the campaign, was supposed to be exclusively about approving a $100 million tax break bill for paper products giant Kimberly-Clark Corp.
 The incentive package is designed to save a Fox Crossing plant that employs about 500 people.
-Republicans didn’t have the votes in the Senate to approve the bill this year and it’s unclear whether they do now.
+Republicans still don’t have the votes to pass it and its future is uncertain.

 While that measure is in limbo, Republicans are talking about doing much more, including kneecapping Evers before he takes office.
-In addition to reducing his rule-making authority, they could also look at making it more difficult for leaders of stage agencies to get confirmed and reducing the number of political appointees the governor can make.
-Other gubernatorial powers, like his extensive veto authority, are protected by the state constitution and would require a vote of the people to undo.
+But Fitzgerald said that because of the governor’s substantial veto power, Evers will be able to keep the Legislature “in check.”

-Republican Sen. Luther Olsen is chairman of the Senate’s Education Committee and has worked closely over the years with Evers, the state superintendent since 2009.
-Olsen said Thursday that he didn’t know exactly what the Senate may be taking up, but that he’d be open to scaling back the powers of the governor.
+“It’s equal, balanced government,” he said.
+“We’ll respect Tony Evers like we have any other governor and we’ll work with him.”

 Republicans have an 18-15 majority in the state Senate for the lame duck session, giving them little margin to lose votes.
 But starting in January, their majority will increase to 19-14.